 To find out more about content marketing metrics, check out our blog and downloadable template.

-When doing this, make sure you:
+When publishing on B2B content syndication platforms, make sure you:

-Hey, you’re still here!
 Thanks for sticking with me throughout this guide.
 Now that you’ve learned the basics of content syndication, it’s time to take what you already have and amplify it.